Prosise History, Family Crest & Coats of Arms

 Early History of the Prosise family

-Another 208 words (15 lines of text) covering the years 1488, 1499 and 1662 are included under the topic Early Prosise History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Prosise research.
+Another 92 words (7 lines of text) covering the years 1488, 1499, 1662, 1604, 1662 and 1604 are included under the topic Early Prosise History in all our PDF Extended History products and printed products wherever possible.

 Prosise Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Ambroase, Ambrose, Ambross, Ambroyse, Ambrusious, Ambrusius, Ambros, Ambroise, Ambrorrows, Ambroroughs, Ambury, Amburys, Amborows, Ambroraes, Ambesace, MacAmbrose, McAmbrose and many more.